Home > News > Teaching Kids About Money – It’s Not As Hard As You’d Think!

 Budgeting can be a great way to illustrate the big financial picture to your kids.
 By explaining how much money your family has to spend every week and how this money is spent, your kids will better understand the costs of family life and how much can be saved for other things.

-Teaching kids about money and how much money you have each week and why it is important to stick to the budget is very instrumental in their financial education.
-Do you need a centrelink loan because you are on Centrelink income and cannot wait until your next pay date?
-If so apply for a loan from Jacaranda Finance today.
+Teaching kids about money, how much money you have each week, and why it is crucial to stick to the budget is very instrumental in their financial education.

-The best way to teach money management to children is through giving it to them.
-Allowing them to physically handle their own funds, either literally or online, is the best way to help them understand its purpose.
+The best way to teach money management to children is by giving it to them.
+Allowing them to handle their funds, either literally or online physically, is the best way to help them understand its purpose.
 How much you pay and what jobs will warrant this payment is entirely up to you.
 Here are some tips to help:

-To ensure your kids complete their paid jobs properly, you could reward more effort with higher payments.
-Think of it as a lesson in quality, the more time and detail they invest in a job the more gratifying the outcome.
+To ensure your kids complete their paid jobs correctly, you could reward more effort with higher payments.
+Think of it as a lesson in quality, the more time and detail they invest in a job, the more gratifying the outcome.

-Piggy banks are a fun way to get children into saving but the older they get the more impractical it will become.
+Piggy banks are a fun way to get children into saving, but the older they get, the more impractical it will become.
 With the way the world is now, they will eventually need a bank account of their own.
-Fortunately, when they are younger you can usually limit the amount of access they have to their account.
+Fortunately, when they are younger, you can usually limit the amount of access they have to their account.
 Deciding when to open an account for your child should be something you discuss with your partner and kids beforehand.
-If you have bad credit, apply for bad credit centrelink loans when you are on Centrelink.

 Finally, make sure you talk to other parents.
 Often the best ideas can come from those who are or have been in the same position.
 Ask them what jobs they paid their kids for, how much they pay, and so on.
 This insight might offer up some useful tools!